 Q: How do I know who is subscribing to the data I have listed on AWS Data Exchange?

 AWS Data Exchange provides daily, weekly, and monthly reports detailing subscription activity.

-Data providers will receive a disbursement for subscriptions less fulfillment fees once a month.
-AWS will disburse all funds that AWS has received from subscribers by that date to the bank account linked to the data provider’s AWS account used at registration.
+You will receive a disbursement for subscriptions less fulfillment fees once a month.
+AWS will disburse all funds that AWS has received from subscribers by that date to the bank account linked to the AWS account that you used at registration.

-When listing your data sets, you can enable collection and remittance of U.S. Sales and Use tax.
-Data providers can also configure their tax nexus to account for places where you have a physical presence to direct AWS to collect appropriate taxes.
-Please review the AWS Marketplace U.S Tax Collection Support Terms and Conditions.
+When listing your data sets, you can enable collection and remittance of US sales and use tax.
+You can also configure your tax nexus to account for places where you have a physical presence to direct AWS to collect appropriate taxes.
+It's helpful to review the AWS Marketplace U.S Tax Collection Support Terms and Conditions.
 For details on sales tax collection in other geographies, see AWS Marketplace Sellers & Tax Collection.